AMT Leif Ericson Galactic Cruiser and U.F.O Mystery Ship

 Mike was also kind enough to retouch the scanned boxtop image of the Leif Ericson; my box had some nasty creases and was too big for my scanner, so I had to patch together two scans to make a single image.
 Thanks Mike!

-You can listen to the resulting mp3 file
+You can listen to a few seconds in this mp3 file

 - if you dare.

-Most people probably remember the Leif Ericson as the inspiration for then INSS McArthur from The Mote in God's Eye. which was written by Larry Niven and Jerry Pournelle.
+Most people probably remember the Leif Ericson as the inspiration for the INSS McArthur from The Mote in God's Eye. which was written by Larry Niven and Jerry Pournelle.
 My copy of the paperback even had an LE inspired design on the cover!
-Jerry Pournelle has a page with pictures of a built up LE model
+Jerry Pournelle has a page with pictures of a built up LE model.

-Paul Lloyd has been kind enough to send me these oustanding renders of his INSS MacArthur.
+Paul Lloyd has been kind enough to send me these outstanding renders of his INSS MacArthur.
 Click on the images below to see an enlarged version:

 Leif Ericson kit box images.
 Click on the images below to see the box top, sides, ends and a late 60's vintage AMT ad for the kit and details of the line drawings of the ship and scout.
 Some of these images are big, so you'll have to scroll to see them completely: